bbauska/JS-CellarDoor/README.md

 // Explanation: An empty tree has a maximum depth of 0.
 ```

-### Hints
+<h3>Hints</h3>

 - You can solve this problem using a depth-first traversal approach.
-- Use recursion to explore the left and right subtrees of each node and return the maximum depth between them.
+- Use recursion to explore the left and right subtrees of each node and return the maximum

-### Binary Tree Node
+  depth between them.

+<h3>Binary Tree Node</h3>

 Here's the definition of the binary tree node: